Smart Buildings Enabled by 6G Communications: Conclusions

 \section{Conclusions}

-To accomplish the rapid trend of urbanization, the SB plays an irreplaceable role.
-To enable the SB with environment perception and logic reasoning abilities, we envisioned an SB framework enabled by indoor VLC and ML in this article, which is supported by a multi-layer structure.
-Both indoor VLC and ML are jointly applied to construct a reliable transmission infrastructure and perform big data analytics as well as adapt the indoor environment of the SB.
-By this framework, the SB is envisioned to provide a variety of advanced services to residents in a smart and efficient manner.
-To promote further research and implement the framework in practice, we also simulated a simplistic case to verify its feasibility and expatiated on the challenges and potential future research directions.
+To meet the rapid trend of urbanization, SB plays an invaluable role.
+With the aim of equipping SBs with environmental perception and logic reasoning abilities, we envisioned a novel SB framework in the context of 6G communications.
+Two key technologies of 6G communications, i.e., indoor VLC and ML, were jointly applied to construct a reliable transmission infrastructure and perform big data analytics while adapting the indoor environment of the SB.
+Within this framework, the SB is envisioned to provide a variety of advanced services to residents in a smart and efficient manner.
+To promote further research and implement the framework in practice, we also simulated a simplistic case to verify its feasibility and considered the challenges facing such SBs and potential future research directions to mitigate these challenges.

 \begin{IEEEbiographynophoto}{Shuping Dang} [M'18] (shuping.dang@kaust.edu.sa) received a B.Eng (Hons) in Electrical and Electronic Engineering from the University of Manchester (with first class honors) and a B.Eng in Electrical Engineering and Automation from Beijing Jiaotong University in 2014 via a joint `2+2' dual-degree program, and a D.Phil in Engineering Science from University of Oxford in 2018.
 He is currently working as a Postdoctoral Fellow with the Computer, Electrical and Mathematical Science and Engineering (CEMSE) Division, King Abdullah University of Science and Technology (KAUST). \end{IEEEbiographynophoto} \begin{IEEEbiographynophoto}{Guoqing Ma}[S'18] (guoqing.ma@kaust.edu.sa) received B.Eng in South University of Science and Technology of China (SUSTC) in 2017.
 He is currently pursuing his Ph.D degree in the M.S/Ph.D program with the Computer, Electrical and Mathematical Science and Engineering (CEMSE) Division, King Abdullah University of Science and Technology (KAUST). \end{IEEEbiographynophoto} \begin{IEEEbiographynophoto}{Basem Shihada}[SM'12] (basem.shihada@kaust.edu.sa) is an associate and founding professor of computer science and electrical engineering in the Computer, Electrical and Mathematical Sciences and Engineering (CEMSE) Division at King Abdullah University of Science and Technology (KAUST).
 Before joining KAUST in 2009, he was a visiting faculty at the Computer Science Department in Stanford University.
 His current research covers a range of topics in energy and resource allocation in wired and wireless communication networks, including wireless mesh, wireless sensor, multimedia, and optical networks.
 He is also interested in SDNs, IoT, and cloud computing.
 In 2012, he was elevated to the rank of Senior Member of IEEE. \end{IEEEbiographynophoto} \begin{IEEEbiographynophoto}{Mohamed-Slim Alouini}[F'09] (slim.alouini@kaust.edu.sa) received the Ph.D. degree in electrical engineering from the California Institute of Technology (Caltech), Pasadena, CA, USA, in 1998.
 He served as a faculty member at the University of Minnesota, Minneapolis, MN, USA, then at Texas A\&M University at Qatar, Education City, Doha, Qatar, before joining King Abdullah University of Science and Technology (KAUST), Thuwal, Makkah Province, Saudi Arabia as a professor of electrical engineering in 2009.
 At KAUST, he leads the Communication Theory Lab and his current research interests include the modeling, design, and performance analysis of wireless communication systems. \end{IEEEbiographynophoto}